Robert Bierenbaum

+Murder

-Bierenbaum, a licensed pilot, took a two-hour flight in a Cessna 172 from Essex County, New Jersey, over the Atlantic Ocean on the day he murdered Gail.
+Robert Bierenbaum, a licensed pilot, took a two-hour flight in a Cessna 172 from Essex County, New Jersey, over the Atlantic Ocean on the day he murdered Gail.
 He failed to mention this fact to authorities during their initial questioning.

 The prosecution stated that Bierenbaum discarded his wife's dismembered body in the ocean.
 The victim's torso was first thought to be found in 1989 but after exhuming the torso, DNA testing in 1999 proved it was not that of Gail Katz-Bierenbaum.
 (The torso actually belonged to Heidi Balch, the first victim of serial killer Joel Rifkin, as discovered by the podcast The Girlfriends.)
 An eyewitness testimony for the defense stated he saw the victim in a Manhattan bagel shop during the time that Bierenbaum took his airplane flight, but was contradictory and didn’t accurately describe the victim’s physical features Bierenbaum was convicted and sentenced to twenty years to life in prison in New York.
 He appealed, but the conviction was upheld in the New York State Supreme Court, Appellate Division in 2002.

 Bierenbaum is currently incarcerated in Sing Sing Correctional Facility.
 He has been eligible for parole since October 2020.
 His offender number is 00-A-7114.

 At his December 2020 parole hearing, Bierenbaum confessed that he had killed his wife and threw her body out of an airplane.